-1. Village gathering site
+1. Village Gathering Site

 A gathering site in a village is where villagers spend their social time during the day, and it can be located anywhere in the village, not necessarily at the center.
 These sites are identified by the presence of claimed bells.
 When a bell is claimed, it emits green particles and becomes recognized as a gathering site.